 What is an Enterprise Architecture Roadmap?
 An enterprise architecture roadmap is a strategic blueprint that communicates how a company’s IT...

 An epic, like a theme, is typically a group of features or stories with a common strategic goal.
 Note that an epic is one level of detail below a theme, considering a theme might be comprised of several related epics.

 What is Feature Driven Development?
 (FDD) Feature Driven Development (FDD) is an agile framework that, as its name suggests, organizes...

 What is Lean Software Development (LSD)?
 Lean Software Development (LSD) is an agile framework based on optimizing development time and...

 Pair programming is an agile software development practice in which two programmers team up at one workstation to maximize efficiency.
 With pair programming, one of the two programmers (the driver) writes the code while the other watches and reviews (the observer).
 The two programmers switch roles frequently.

 Planning poker (also called Scrum poker) helps agile teams estimate the time and effort needed to complete each initiative on their product backlog.

-Definition: A product backlog lists and prioritizes the task-level details required to execute on the strategic plan set forth in...
+What is the Product Backlog?
+Definition: A product backlog lists and prioritizes the task-level details required to execute on the...

 Product Development Process